 Q: Do I have to speak a foreign language to study abroad?

-A: No. With the exception of the programs in Spain, students do not need to speak a foreign language to study abroad.
+A: No. With the exception of the programs in France and Spain, students do not need to speak a foreign language to study abroad.

 Q: Should I study abroad or do an internship?